bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

 1. After your CLs land you should be able to find and run `win-myproject-rel` on CLs using Choose Trybots in Gerrit.

-### How to test and deploy a driver update
+### How to test and deploy a driver and/or OS update

-Let's say that you want to roll out an update to the graphics drivers on one of the configurations like the Win10 NVIDIA bots.
-In order to verify that the new driver won't destabilize Chromium's commit queue, it's necessary to run the new driver on one of the waterfalls for a day or two to make sure the tests are reliably green before rolling out the driver update.
+Let's say that you want to roll out an update to the graphics drivers or the OS on one of the configurations like the Linux NVIDIA bots.
+In order to verify that the new driver or OS won't destabilize Chromium's commit queue, it's necessary to run the new driver or OS on one of the waterfalls for a day or two to make sure the tests are reliably green before rolling out the driver or OS update.
 To do this:

-1. Make sure that all of the current Swarming jobs for this OS and GPU configuration are targeted at the "stable" version of the driver in [waterfalls.pyl] and [mixins.pyl].
-Make sure that there is a "named" stable version of the driver there, which targets the _TARGETED_DRIVER_VERSIONS dictionary in [bot_config.py] (Google internal).
+1. Make sure that all of the current Swarming jobs for this OS and GPU configuration are targeted at the "stable" version of the driver and the OS in [waterfalls.pyl] and [mixins.pyl].
+Make sure that there are "named" stable versions of the driver and the OS there, which target the _TARGETED_DRIVER_VERSIONS and _TARGETED_OS_VERSIONS dictionaries in [bot_config.py] (Google internal).
-1. File a `Build Infrastructure` bug, component `Infra>Labs`, to have ~4 of the physical machines already in the Swarming pool upgraded to the new version of the driver.
+1. File a `Build Infrastructure` bug, component `Infra>Labs`, to have ~4 of the physical machines already in the Swarming pool upgraded to the new version of the driver or the OS.
 1. If an "experimental" version of this bot doesn't yet exist, follow the instructions above for [How to add a new tester bot to the chromium.gpu.fyi waterfall](#How-to-add-a-new-tester-bot-to-the-chromium_gpu_fyi-waterfall) to deploy one.
-1. Have this experimental bot target the new version of the driver in [waterfalls.pyl] and [mixins.pyl].
+1. Have this experimental bot target the new version of the driver or the OS in [waterfalls.pyl] and [mixins.pyl].
 1. Hopefully, the new machine will pass the pixel tests.
 If it doesn't, then unfortunately, it'll be necessary to follow the instructions on [updating the pixel tests] to temporarily suppress the failures on this